 More videos with Dr. Desrosiers

-Learn more about why PCOS shouldn’t really be called polycystic ovary syndrome by watching this video with Obstetrician-Gynecologist Dr. Karen Desrosiers.
-(0:38 min)
+Learn more about how irregular cycles are diagnosed by watching this video with Obstetrician-Gynecologist Dr. Desrosiers.
+(0:32 min)